 Along the private dock, there’s also a private over-the-water bar and restaurant that was nearly empty the entire day, meaning you don’t have to wait to get service there like at the main pool.
 While it’s probably meant to be exclusively for the cabana guests, no one stopped me when I walked right up to the bar and ordered a piña colada—probably because the place was completely empty and the bartender was happy to see someone.

 Last but not least is the hammock area.
 While these are not “private” or “exclusive,” there are only five hammocks but thousands of people in port.
 This is not something you can rent like a cabana; they’re simply available on a first-come, first-serve basis.

-It may not seem important to cruisers, but I was really impressed that Carnival Corp. built out a designated “Crew Area” for their members to visit without having to go across town to get what they need.
+It may not seem important to cruisers, but I was really impressed that Carnival Corporation built out a designated “Crew Area” for their crew to visit without having to go across town to get what they need.

 It’s No Beach Day

 To be honest, just about the only thing Amber Cove is truly missing is the beachfront.
 If you’re someone who likes to dig your toes into the sand and listen to the waves crashing against the shore all day, you’ll want to book a beach day excursion or find a taxi to take you to one nearby, as there’s no beach immediately off the pier and connected to all the Carnival facilities.

 As I was planning for my cruise, I was undecided in what I wanted to do in Amber Cove.

 For no particular reason, I felt apprehensive about relying completely on a free-access resort-like area for my plans, even though I was looking for a low-key day to spend relaxing in the sun.
 It was ultimately budgetary reasons that pushed me to give the port a try and skip any excursions.